Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Quantity: 3

-An angled head makes it easy to brush tops and backs of teeth, as well as reach to those back molars that are really difficult to get to.
-The bristles are soft, meaning that they are suitable for cats with sensitive mouths and the brushes are reasonably priced.
+An angled head makes it easy to brush the top and back of teeth and reach the molars that are difficult to get to.
+The bristles are soft and suitable for cats with sensitive mouths, and the brushes are reasonably priced.

-The straight handle could do with texturing or some sort of grip, though, because the brushes do become slippery, and the Pet Republique brushes suffer a similar problem to virtually all dual-headed brushes, which is that the large brush is probably too large for your cat.
+The straight handle could do with texturing or some sort of grip because the brush becomes slippery.
+The Pet Republique brushes suffer a similar problem to virtually all dual-headed brushes: the large brush is probably too large for your cat.
 For cats, the strength of the handle should be fine, but some dogs will chew or snap the handle easily.

 Pros